tharuu2002/asset-registry/README.md

 This project allows users to add, track, and manage **software** and **hardware** assets with a confirmation workflow and real-time UI updates.

----

-## 📸 Screenshot
-*(Place your screenshot file in the project root so it appears below the README.)*

----

 ## Features

 ### Asset Management